 - No outdoor assembly, vigil, or outdoor event may be conducted within 50 feet of any building.
-In addition, assemblies may not take place on the Southern Bank Green or the College’s front lawn (due to proximity to classroom spaces), within the confines of any campus recreation facility or athletic facility, or in areas adjacent to the President’s residence.
+In addition, assemblies may not take place on the Southern Bank Green or the University’s front lawn (due to proximity to classroom spaces), within the confines of any campus recreation facility or athletic facility, or in areas adjacent to the President’s residence.
 No outdoor assemblies may take place in areas immediately adjacent to residence halls between the hours of 9:00 p.m. to 9:00 a.m.
 Exceptions to this may be granted by the Office of the Dean of Students, and must be requested in writing at least three business days prior to the event.

 – Prior to an outdoor assembly reasonably expected to include a large crowd (more than 50 participants)

 – Prior to an outdoor assembly with the potential for violence